notionparallax/blog/_posts/2016-01-14-deep-work-and-my-first-steps.md

 <p>This book would be a good bet for most people.
 I'm trying to implement some things from it as my attention is notoriously fleeting.
 The irony of reading a book about deep work and then flitting across to Facebook as I got bored didn't escape me.</p>
 <h1>Things I did</h1>
 <p>The first thing was to take away my default attention sink.
 My attention span is somewhere between 2-5 minutes if I'm not into something.
 I'll feel a strong urge to look at something mindless, to the point where sometimes I'll get bored of looking at Facebook and try to open Facebook to alleviate the dullness!
 I took Facebook and Instagram off my phone[^1].
 I've been surprised by how fast I've acclimatised.
 I've left Messenger so that I'm still contactable, but I've found that the notifications are very distracting, which brings me to my next <em>thing</em>.</p>
 <p>To get myself to commit to solid periods of deep work I've started using <a href="https://play.google.com/store/apps/details?id=net.phlam.android.clockworktomato&amp;hl=en">Clockwork Tomato</a>.
-It's a Pomodoro timer that sets me up to do 25 minutes of work followed by a 5 minute break[^2], so turning off the WiFi makes me uncontactable.</p>
+It's a Pomodoro timer that sets me up to do 25 minutes of work followed by a 5 minute break[^2].
+The nice feature that this particular timer has is <a href="http://tasker.dinglisch.net/">Tasker</a> integration.
+It's like an <a href="https://ifttt.com">IFTTT</a>, but less friendly and more hackable.
+One of the things it can do is turn off the WiFi on my phone.
+I don't have a SIM card in my phone[^2a], so turning off the WiFi makes me uncontactable.</p>
 <p>What this means is that I'm committing to 25 minutes of focussed work, without anyone to distract me.
 That's not a super long time, but for someone with an attention span like mine it's an eternity and is great deep work training.</p>
 <p>One of the nice side effect is that it is a great reward when Tasker turns the wifi back on and I get a flood of notifications that I can faff with for 5 minutes before it cuts me off again[^3].</p>
 <p>I'm considering a few more things like this, but I haven't got around to them yet.
 I might do something that turns the WiFi off in the house when I should be sleeping, and that uses Rescuetime to block certain websites e.g. blocking work websites outside work times.
 If you've got any ideas, then let me know!</p>